MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/mailflow/read-receipt-shows-incorrect-information.md

 ## Cause

-The issues occur if `UseExchangeDSNs` is set as the [DSNConversionMode](/powershell/module/exchange/set-transportconfig#-dsnconversionmode) parameter value in the transport configuration settings for your Microsoft Exchange organization.
+The issues occur if `UseExchangeDSNs` is the [DSNConversionMode](/powershell/module/exchange/set-transportconfig#-dsnconversionmode) parameter value in the transport configuration settings for your Microsoft Exchange organization.

 > [!NOTE]
 > The default value of the DSNConversionMode parameter in Exchange Server 2013 is `UseExchangeDSNs`.
 In later Exchange Server versions, the default value is `PreserveDSNBody`.
 However, if you upgraded from a previous Exchange Server version that had DSNConversionMode set to `UseExchangeDSNs`, the previous value might be retained.